APConduct/veld/docs/REGISTER_VM_PROGRESS.md

 - Field access uses constant pool for field names
 - Metadata stored as JSON for potential future introspection

-### 2024-12-XX: Enum Implementation - Partial Success ⚠️

-**Implemented:**
-- ✅ VM NewEnum instruction - creates tagged enum with variant name and field values
-- ✅ Enum metadata stored as JSON in constant pool
-- ✅ EnumDeclaration compilation (stores metadata, no runtime code)
-- ✅ compile_enum_variant - generates "EnumType::Variant" metadata string
-- ✅ Added serde_json dependency for metadata serialization

-**Discovered Issue - BLOCKED:**
-The parser treats enum variant creation `Status.Pending` as property access on a variable `Status`.
-However, `Status` is a type name, not a variable, so it's not in the variable scope.

-**Error:** `Compile error: Undefined variable: Status`

-**Root Cause:**
-- Enum declarations create type metadata but don't register the enum name in variable scope
-- Parser interprets `EnumName.VariantName` as `Expr::PropertyAccess`
-- Compiler looks up `EnumName` as a variable and fails

-**Solutions to Consider:**
-1. Register enum names as special type values in scope during compilation
-2. Change parser to recognize `EnumName.VariantName` as `Expr::EnumVariant` directly
-3. Add a type namespace separate from variable namespace
-4. Make enum declarations create a runtime "type object" variable

-**Decision Needed:** This requires coordination between parser and compiler architecture.
-For now, struct implementation is complete and working perfectly.

----

 ### 2024-12-XX: Phase 6 Started - Architecture & Planning 🚀